 Largemouths are the laid-backed bass.
 Their preference is calmer waters, where they can cruise leisurely seeking food.
 These bass move along the structure searching until a food source is found.
 When the food source is found, the bass will use the cover.
 The bigger bass takes the prime spots in the weeds or cover.
 These are the pockets along the edge of weeds.
 Work all the cover for the best results.

-learn about bass behavior and habitat for each species.
+Take time to learn about bass behavior and habitat for each species.
 Professional and successful anglers understand each species.
 Knowledge is the key difference setting them apart from the average angler.
 Successful anglers learn the water conditions, structure, and species for each body of water they fish.
 They take into account the weather and seasons during the preparation for fishing.

 Bass are the same as people regarding the weather and seasons.
 They have ideal conditions and other conditions they dislike.
 The conditions and season affect the behavior.
 The cold and warmer water has been mentioned.
 It will continue in this section.
 The temperature regulates a bass’s reproductive behavior in the spring.
 During the rest of the year, the weather affects feeding habits.